My Tokyo Guide

 Long sandy beaches, towering white cliffs and plenty of waves, Niijima is a scenic surf paradise and popular holiday spot within easy reach of Tokyo.
 A convenient ferry service also connects it with Shikinejima Island, just 15 minutes away.
 Swim, surf, sunbathe, cycle or admire the local art—Niijima is an island with plenty of options.

-From Chofu Airport: Flights take just 35 minutes.
+From Tokyo Chofu Airport: Flight time: 35 minutes.

 Niijima is a popular destination on the Japanese surfing map with good waves most of the year.
 The beaches are long and sandy and all face different directions so whichever way the wind is blowing, you always stand a good chance of catching some waves.
 Habushiura Beach, on the island's east coast, is the longest and among the best for surfing.
 At Habushiura and elsewhere on the island, there are surf shops where you can rent boards and take lessons.

 Habushiura Beach stretches most of the east coast of the island

 Habushiura seen from a lookout at the north end of the beach

 While Niijima's beaches are not the most suitable for novice swimmers, Mamashita Beach offers some calm spots good for paddling and playing around.
 At the north end of the beach near the Mamashita Onsen hot spring center, there are some shallow spots sheltered from the waves by large rocks.